Zeromix9/Server-Creation-Tool/README.md

 1. Choose a server
 2. Click Install
-3. Wait for the installation to complete (if its a steam server you must type "quit" in the command line when the installation is doe)
+3. Wait for the installation to complete (if its a steam server you must type "quit" in the command line when the installation is done)
-4. Enjoy!
+4. Start the server and enjoy!

 There is no need to write any commands beside the "quit" command.